 Nymph and streamer fishing is the name of the game with some dry midge or bwo action later in the day.
-CFS: 1042 – Clear!
-Flies: Nymphs – San Juan Worms, Yum Yum scud, Small Pheasant Tails, Scuds, pink soft hackel sow bug, Yuk Bugs, Pats Rubber Legs, Jig-head nymphs.
+CFS: 1048 – Clear!
+Flies: Nymphs – San Juan Worms, Yum Yum scud, Small Pheasant Tails, Scuds, pink soft hackle sow bug, Yuk Bugs, Pats Rubber Legs, Jig-head nymphs.
 Midge pupa, wire worm.
 Streamer patterns.
-Leeches, woolly buggers and cone-head zonkers, double bunnies, dungeons and muddlers are also taking trout.
+Leeches, woolly buggers and cone-head zonkers, double bunnies, sex dungeons and muddler minnows are also taking trout.
 Hatches are blue wing olives and midges.
 Dries – sparkle duns, compara duns, bwo emergers, parachute bwo’s, RS2’s, Griffith’s Gnats, Rojo midge, parachute Adams and parachute olive bwo’s.

 Author Archives for admin

 Ice and snow make canyon access difficult, if not impossible.
 We recommend fishing the deep canyon of the Clarks Fork next spring before and or after spring runoff.

 Ice and snow make access difficult, if not impossible.
 We recommend fishing Crandall Creek next spring before and or after spring runoff.
 As winter sets in and permanent snow falls, access to the creek becomes more difficult.
 Wade carefully!